djradon/public-notes/prdct.unified-foundational-ontology.eUFO.md

 ## Thoughts

 - why separate design-time and run-time?
-- "Notice that in conceptual modelling, and in simulation modelling, we are not really interested to con- sider all the things that constitute a real-world system.
+- "Notice that in conceptual modelling, and in simulation modelling, we are not really interested to consider all the things that constitute a real-world system.
 We call those things, in which we are interested, entities, including: physical objects, events and certain material relationships.
 This choice implies that we do not want to include amounts of matter, relators or qualities in a simulation model."
   - relators: a kiss, a covalent bond, a medical treatment, a purchase order, or a social commitment.
   - why wouldn't you want to include relators and qualities in a simulation model?
     - e.g. an attack; an equipped weapon?
 - Sortal types are confusing... two Apples are the same?
+  - t.2024.07.10.12 No, the class "Apples" is sortal because its members are countable and have identity
 - Base types: Person, but... in a fantasy world, even a creature could be transformed into a lamp